mattwach/pico_sharpmem_display/README.md

 struct BitmapText {
-    const uint8_t* font;    // Pointer to some font data struct Bitmap* bitmap;  // Pointer to the bitmap to update int16_t x;  i           // Left edge of next drawn character int16_t y;              // Top edge of next drawn character uint8_t error;          // Non-zero if any errors happen };
+    const uint8_t* font;    // Pointer to some font data struct Bitmap* bitmap;  // Pointer to the bitmap to update int16_t x;              // Left edge of next drawn character int16_t y;              // Top edge of next drawn character uint8_t error;          // Non-zero if any errors happen };
 ```

 The `font` pointer points to a header declared in the [fonts/](fonts) directory.
-It
-is purposefully left typeless so that different font formats can be supported
+It is purposefully left as a generic `uint8_t*` type so that different font
-without requiring the use of compile-casting.
+formats can be supported without requiring the use of type casting.

 The `bitmap` pointer is usually set to `SharpDisp.bitmap` but you can draw to
 other bitmaps if you need to.